RaresCode/DemoNopCommerce/README.md

 - Import cloned repository as project

+- Import the self-contained file available in fixtures folder

 - Make sure you change database connection informations such as host, username, password to yours in the DatabaseWrapper.py available in the helpers folder otherwise it will not work

 - Install all the required packages: